Lorenzo Magnani: Career

 He has directed and directs many international academic programs in collaboration with the US, EU, and China.

 Since 1998, initially in collaboration with Nancy J. Nersessian and Paul Thagard, created and promoted the MBR Conferences on Model-Based Reasoning.

-A Doctor Honoris Causa degree was awarded to Lorenzo Magnani by the Senate of the Ştefan cel Mare University, Suceava, Romania.
+A Doctor Honoris Causa degree was awarded to Magnani by the Senate of the Ştefan cel Mare University, Suceava, Romania.
 The award ceremony took place at the University Campus on March 16, 2012.

-In 2015 Lorenzo Magnani has been appointed member of the International Academy for the Philosophy of the Sciences (AIPS).
+In 2015 Magnani was appointed member of the International Academy for the Philosophy of the Sciences (AIPS).